How To Manage & Treat The Slow Healing Diabetic Foot Ulcers?

 3. Surgery

 Surgery for diabetic foot ulcers includes debridement and reconstruction.
-Debridement basically means that the dead, necrosed tissues are removed to promote the formation of new granulation tissues.
+Debridement basically means that the dead tissues are removed to promote the formation of new granulation tissues.
 This can be done in 2 ways - mechanical or autolytic.
-Reconstruction on the other hand is done by skin grafting or flaps to further aid in wound healing.
+Reconstruction, on the other hand, is done by skin grafting or flaps to further aid in wound healing.

 How To Prevent Diabetic Foot Ulcers

-It’s no doubt that preventing is better than curing these diabetic foot ulcers.
-Take these steps to prevent this complication.
+Prevention is better than treatment when it comes to diabetic foot ulcers.
+Take these steps to prevent this complication:

-3. Always wear shoes that fit comfortably with thick stockings or you can opt for orthoses that are made specifically for diabetic patients.
+Always wear shoes that fit comfortably with thick stockings, or opt for orthoses that are made specifically for diabetic patients.

-6. Make sure your blood sugar levels are in control and go for follow-ups appointments.
+Make sure your blood sugar levels are in control and attend follow-ups appointments.

 In conclusion, if you are at risk for diabetes or if you are a diabetic patient, please consult a doctor to make sure your blood sugar levels are within normal limits.
-If diabetes is controlled at an earlier stage, your risk for complications with reduce significantly and you can live happy and healthy without constantly worrying about your health.
+If diabetes is controlled at an earlier stage, your risk for complications will reduce significantly and you can live a happy and healthy life without constantly worrying about your health.